rayzone107/SegmentedProgressBar/README.md

         spb.setEnabledDivisions(Arrays.asList(1, 3, 4, 6, 8, 9)); \\ pass a list of integers, with the values that are to be enabled.
 ```

+Now within the code, you can anytime change the value of the enabled/disabled divisions by simply making a call to `spb.setEnabledDivisions(enabledList)`.

 <h2>Contribution</h2>